-The institution's accrediting agency has allowed flexibility in the publication of its student outcome rates if the COVID-19 Pandemic has significantly impacted the ability of students to graduate successfully, sit for licensure or obtain employment.
-Accordingly, any rates reported below that have been modified per these flexibilities have been adjusted as indicated in one of the following manners.
+The institution's accrediting agency has allowed flexibilities to the institution in the publication of its student outcome rates if the COVID-19 Pandemic has significantly impacted the ability of students to successfully graduate, sit for licensure and/or obtain employment.
+Any rates reported below that have been modified in accordance with these flexibilities have been adjusted in one of the following manners as indicated.